Chance of a Lifetime (1950 film): Plot

 After press publicity of this worker-owned factory, a trade delegation from the (fictitious) country of Xenobia contact the factory to arrange a demonstration of the "one-way plough" that Dickinson had been working on.
 Miss Cooper invites Dickinson to attend, but he merely watches from a distance.
 The Xenobians are impressed and order 800 ploughs for £50,000.
-After the contract is signed, Adam insists the only way to fulfil such a large order is to focus their efforts solely on the plough, to the exclusion of work they have contracted from longtime customers.
+After the contract is signed, Adam insists the only way to fulfil such a large order is to focus their efforts solely on the plough, to the exclusion of other work they have contracted from long-time customers.
 Morris returns to the factory floor rather than be a party to abandoning their other customers, and Adam takes his place.

-Meanwhile, a few of the workers, led by Baxter, are unhappy with the new, lower pay rate.
-Two trades union men are called in to try to sort things out, and Baxter eventually drops his objections.
+Meanwhile, a few of the workers, led by Baxter, are unhappy with the new, lower pay rate that has been imposed.
+Two trades union men are called in to sort things out, and Baxter eventually drops his objections.

 Dickinson shows up at the factory late at night and is invited in for a cup of cocoa by the watchman.
 He meets Miss Cooper and has a chat with her about how things are going.
 He learns that a steel supplier is delaying delivery, so the next day he goes to see Garrett, its managing director.
 Garrett strongly disapproves of the experiment and refuses to help it along, but Dickinson suggests that a newspaper article about its sabotaging, with a photograph of Garrett, would not be in his best interests.
 The steel is delivered.

 Then the Xenobian government announces that "in view of their foreign currency position, all outstanding import licences are suspended".
 Dickinson returns and is able to find other foreign customers for the ploughs.
 Disaster averted, he goes to leave, only for Stevens to offer him his old position back.
 Dickinson accepts a lesser position, and indicates that Adam should be the managing director.
 Stevens walks out, saying he prefers to do real work.